Ruka257/festival-planner/README.md

-# QA DevOps DfE digital skills bootcamp, March 2022: Final project
+# QA Ltd DevOps DfE digital skills bootcamp, March 2022: Final project

+<h3>Project Scope</h3>
+The scope of this project requires the trainee DevOps engineer to design and programme a simple object-oriented Python Flask app with HTML templates that integrates with a structured database.
+The database should exhibit Create, Read, Update, and Delete (CRUD) functionality.
+Unit tests should test for integration as well as CRUD functionality.
+Once created, the app should be built automatically using a Jenkins pipeline script in the Jenkins automation server.
+Once successful, the app will deployed in a cloud-native development environment using Docker.
+Once the app image is built, it will run as a docker container with attributes gleanedd from the app's associated Dockerfile.
+Should this succed and the database data persist, it will be ready for multi-node deployment with Docker Swarm.

-<p> <strong>What the project does:</strong> This project consists of a Flask webapp designed to allow users to create a list of festivals they wish to attend, and add acts to the lineup in different timeslots.</p>
+<p> <strong>What this project does:</strong> This project consists of a Flask webapp designed to allow users to create a list of festivals they wish to attend, and add acts to the festival lineup in different timeslots.</p>
+<p></p>

 <strong>How does the project work?</strong> This app uses a MySQL database with CRUD functionality.
 My ERD for the database can be found <a href="https://drive.google.com/file/d/1AAGMHl3QwkLKCghRbad20MXuhN5mQizZ/view?usp=sharing">here.</a>